IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 }
 </pre>

-Notice that you can get a different result (count) due to the random number being relevant here.
+Notice that you may get a different result (count) due to the random number being relevant here.

+Once again, we recommend entering `fsh session get &lt;sessionid&gt;` again to visualize the results of the invocations.

 An overview of all currently available Compositions can be found here: https://github.com/ibm-functions/composer/tree/master/docs#compositions-by-example